yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### They’re yield generating

 A Yearn Vault token is a yield-bearing version of a token, so when locked up as collateral it will still generate yield.
-A single vault token can run up to 20 yield generating strategies.
+A single vault token can run up to 20 yield-generating strategies.
 All Vaults at [yearn.finance main website](https://yearn.finance/#/vaults) run "uponly" strategies.

 ### The safest yields in DeFi